Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Materials Methods

 \subsection{Subjects and EEG recording}

-The EEG data of 93 subjects were taken from an earlier project where participant criteria and recording sessions have been described in detail in the associated publication.\cite{Jouzizadeh2021} Participants signed consent forms for all procedures and data analyses in accordance with the Declaration of Helsinki.
-The anonymized data of 37 subjects diagnosed with MS (24 female and 13 male, mean age 29.5 years, age range 20-53 years) and 56 healthy volunteers (29 female and 27 male, mean age 20.7 years, age range 18-31 years) were taken into consideration for this data analysis project.
+The EEG data of 88 subjects were taken from an earlier project.
+Participant criteria and recording sessions have been described in detail in the original publication \citep{Jouzizadeh2021}.
+Participants signed consent forms for all procedures and data analyses in accordance with the Declaration of Helsinki.
+The anonymized data of 36 subjects diagnosed with MS (23 female, 13 male, mean age (29.6 years, age range 20-53 years) and 52 healthy volunteers (25 female, 27 male, mean age 20.7 years, age range 18-31 years) were taken into consideration for this data analysis project (see tables in {\textsf{\textbf{\ref{ST2}}}} and {\textsf{\textbf{\ref{ST3}}}} for subject information).
 The mean of the Expanded Disability Status Scale (EDSS) scores for MS patients at EEG acquisition time was 1.96 (EDSS score range 0-7).
 The diagnosis of MS was based on the revised McDonald criteria for relapsing-remitting MS (RRMS) as used at Boualicina Hospital, Sari, Iran.
-Resting-state EEG was recorded for 5 minutes for each condition, eyes-open (EO) and eyes-closed (EC), using a Brainmaster Discovery24 data acquisition system and 19 scalp electrode positions at a sampling rate of 256 Hz.
+The mean disease duration after confirmed diagnosis was at EEG recording time 5.1 years (range 0-18 years).
+Resting-state EEG was recorded for 5 minutes for each condition, eyes-open (EO) and eyes-closed (EC), using a Brainmaster Discovery24 data acquisition system and 19 scalp electrode positions at 256\,Hz sampling rate.